KyleScharnhorst/faceit-get-team-vetoes/README.md

-must set an environment variable for your faceit api key
+Must set an environment variable for your faceit api key

 `export #FACEIT_API_KEY="YOUR_KEY_HERE"`
 if calling from a script, must be like: